axelmichel/runningmate/README.md

 # runningmate
-Python script to extract data from tsx files
+Python script to extract data from tcx files